crystallabs/virtualtime/README.md

 ```

 Please note that weekday and [Julian Day Number](https://en.wikipedia.org/wiki/Julian_day) fields are in relation with the
 Y/M/D values.
-One can't change one without triggering the change in the other.
+One can't change one without triggering an automatic change in the other.
+Specifically:

 As long as VirtualDate is materialized (i.e. has specific Y/M/D values), then changing
-any of those values will update weekday and jd automatically.
+any of those values will update `weekday` and `jd` automatically.
 Similarly, setting
 Julian Day Number will automatically update Y/M/D and cause the date to become
 materialized.